DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2024-06-14-matthew_correlation.md

 - Mathematics
 - Statistics
 - Data science
-- python
+- Python
-- fortran
+- Fortran
-- sh
+- Sh
-- c
+- C
-seo_description: Learn about Matthew’s Correlation Coefficient (MCC), an essential metric for evaluating binary classification models, particularly in imbalanced datasets, and how it improves upon traditional metrics.
+seo_description: "Learn about Matthew\u2019s Correlation Coefficient (MCC), an essential\
+  \ metric for evaluating binary classification models, particularly in imbalanced\
+  \ datasets, and how it improves upon traditional metrics."
-seo_title: 'Matthew’s Correlation Coefficient (MCC): A Guide to Binary Classification'
+seo_title: "Matthew\u2019s Correlation Coefficient (MCC): A Guide to Binary Classification"
 seo_type: article
 subtitle: Understanding and Applying MCC in Binary Classification
-summary: This article provides a comprehensive explanation of Matthew’s Correlation Coefficient (MCC), its importance in binary classification, and how it compares to other performance metrics like accuracy, precision, and recall.
+summary: "This article provides a comprehensive explanation of Matthew\u2019s Correlation\
+  \ Coefficient (MCC), its importance in binary classification, and how it compares\
+  \ to other performance metrics like accuracy, precision, and recall."
 tags:
 - Mcc
 - Evaluation metrics